 Figures vary, but the general estimate is that there is over 1.6 million “lost” pension pots

-The more information you can provide about your employer or provider the better.
+The more information you can provide about your employer or pension provider the better.
 Some of the information that can be beneficial is:

-- Any current or previous company names
+- Any current or previous employer names

-- A current or previous company address
+- A current or previous address for your employer

-- The dates that you were employed there
+- The dates that you were employed

 - Any old payslips you may have